bigezwest/SwiftfulSourceControl/.github/pull_request_template.md

 # Pull Request (PR) Template

-## PUl Request Title
+## Pull Request Title
-The title should succintly explaine the changes.
+The title should succiently explain the changes.
 For example, "Add search functionality to the homepage".

 ## Description
 Provide a brief description of the changes your pull request makes.
-Explain the problem it solves or the feature it adds ot the project.
-Include any relevent issue numbers.
+Explain the problem it solves or the feature it adds to the project.
+Include any relevant issue numbers.

 ## Type of Change
- - [ ] Bug fix (non-breaking change wihich fixes an issue)
+ - [ ] Bug fix (non-breaking change which fixes an issue)
- - [ ] New feature (non-breaking change wich adds functinoality)
+ - [ ] New feature (non-breaking change which adds functionality)
- - [ ] Breaking change (fix or feature that would cause exidsting functionality to not work as expected)
+ - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
  - [ ] This change requires a documentation update.

  ## How Has This Been Tested?